IGwenQin/Object-Tracking/README.md

 # Summer Camp 2022
 This is the summer camp project for [Appearance Inspection Algorithm Contest 2022](http://alcon.itlab.org/detail/).

-## Features
+## Task Summary
-- parameters for generation of cylinder and camera arrangement
+- Detect, track and count swimming fishes in the water.
 - rendering options (resolution of images and output path)
 - preservation cylinder objects and camera arrangement objects as assets